rahul-tar/technical-documentation/technical-documentation.md

 _Figure 4.
 Screenshot of human assistant UI provided with HUMAINE test environment._

-Just below this, on the left, is a section of the UI that allows the buyer to explore whether they have enough goods to make a given number of cakes or pancakes with specified additives.
+On the left, is a section of the UI that allows the buyer to explore whether they have enough goods to make a given number of cakes or pancakes with specified additives.
 One can fill in a proposed number of cakes and additives and then click the Check button.
 Then, under the Ingredients section in the top middle of the UI, the buyer will see the number of goods required, how many they have so far, and how many they need (highlighted in red for any goods for which there is a deficit).

 Just below the Ingredients section, in the bottom middle, is a section where the latest outstanding offers from the two sellers are rendered into a simple table.
 There are none in this screenshot because the round has ended.